SubramanyaKS/PhrasePic/README.md

     or
     yarn install
     ```
+3. Create a account and Login to Hugging Face and get the Acess token/API Key

-3. Create .env.local file in the root directory and add your Hugging Face API key:
+4. Create .env.local file in the root directory and add your Hugging Face API key:

     ```bash
     NEXT_PUBLIC_API_KEY=<your-huggingface-access-token>